stefonarch/LXQt-Wayland-files/lxqt-panel.md

  * First method, cycling:
     * Create `desktop_left.desktop`  in `~/.local/share/applications/`
-    * Add a "quicklauch" widget to the panel and drag this file into it, and again the same for  "right" values.
+    * Add a "quicklaunch" widget to the panel and drag this file into it, and again the same for  "right" values.
 ```
 [Desktop Entry]
 Name=Desktop left